mhanyc/codingmental/content/articles/standalone-interactives-testing.md

 ---

 ## Background

 [In May](https://compiled.ctl.columbia.edu/articles/standalone-interactives/), I detailed our strategy for bundling JavaScript interactives into standard [webpacks](http://webpack.github.io/).
 We are now the proud authors of over [a dozen webpacks](https://github.com/search?p=1&q=org%3Accnmtl+pack&type=Repositories).
 The interactives embed seamlessly into our static learning modules, e.g. the [Older Adults Dresser Activity](https://pass.ctl.columbia.edu/older-adults/scenario-1/).
 A [gallery](https://github.com/ccnmtl/interactives) will be live soon, authored by my colleague [Zarina Mustapha](http://ctl.columbia.edu/about/team/mustapha/) in Hugo.

 ## Test, test, test

 Here at CTL, we are passionate about delivering high quality code that adheres to community standards.
-Our quality control arsenal includes unit tests, code reviews, static analyzers, style checkers and continuous integration.
+Our quality control arsenal includes unit tests, code reviews, static analyzers, style checkers, and continuous integration.
 Our Django/Python projects have excellent unit test coverage.

 One noticeable testing gap is the JavaScript supporting our web applications.
 All JavaScript is subject to static code analysis ([JSHint](http://jshint.com/)) and style checks ([JSCS](http://jscs.info/)).
 Applications with complex client-side interactions are sometimes covered by [Selenium](http://www.seleniumhq.org/) tests.
 But a standard client-side testing habit has proved elusive.
 As part of the interactives migration effort, I wanted to settle on frameworks for unit tests and client-side tests, i.e. tests that rely on the presence of the DOM, then start writing tests.